100 Popular Latin Girl Names: And Their Meanings

 What Name Means Beautiful in Latin?

-What is the Most Popular Latin Girl Name of 2020?
+What Is the Most Popular Latin Girl Name?

 Headshot of Myesha Alleyne